Dr. Niama T. Malachi

-In 2003, I was a struggling teenage/single mother decided that I would use education to transform my life and the lives of others.
+In 2003, I as a struggling teenage/single mother decided that I would use education to transform my life and the lives of others.
 Since, I have achieved a Master’s degree with a concentration in Forensic Psychology, and a Doctorate in Applied Clinical Psychology.
-In addition, I joined the ranks of women in the National service organization, Delta Sigma Theta Sorority, Incorporated, where I served as the Social Action Co-Chair and Co-Chair of the award-winning State of Black male, female relationships conference, for the Pomona Valley Alumnae Chapter.
+In addition, I joined the ranks of women in the National service organization, Delta Sigma Theta Sorority, Incorporated, where I served as the Social Action Co-Chair and Co-Chair of the award-winning State of

 Relative to mental health, by the age of 28, I earned the title of Director of Performance Improvement/Risk Management at a 108-bed psychiatric hospital, under the umbrella of a Fortune 500 company.
 Currently, I act as the Chief Safety Officer, Patient Advocate and Director of Risk and Quality at a 146-bed inpatient psychiatric hospital.
 In 2014, I launched ServingtheUnder Served, LLC. a psychological consultation and research firm.
 The first publication from the firm was a novel entitled, “A Hip Hop State of Mind”, which explored the Social Psychological impact of Hip Hop on the Black Community.
 I am the Co-Founder of D.O.P.E.
 (Determined to Obtain Pure Excellence) Youth Development Program, a ten-week program that serves adolescents from under-served and under-represented communities.
 I am passionate about public speaking and have appeared on television as well as radio.